sierraporta/DESI_commissioning_planning_december/README.md

-### Methodology for calculating effective exposure times for observation.
+### Methodology to calculate effective exposure time for DESI observation.

 A script and a notebook are available to do the calculation in two steps.